 So, my last lecture was about drinking the water, which requires bending down and sticking your face into a cold stream.
 But that’s learning.
 It can be uncomfortable and messy.
 In fact, it ought to be uncomfortable and messy.
 Students should come to class not with Michael Kors accessories but Everlast boxing gloves and smelling salts, not iPads but padding.

 As I wrote to one class: “…the potential to do something and actually doing it are not the same thing.
 You must work hard, make mistakes, fall, and get up again.
 That is the learning cycle.
 But to do that you have to stay engaged.
 Learning is not a half-hearted endeavor.
 And believe me when I tell you that you will be up against some very tough competition after graduation.
 It can be a tough, cynical world.”
 They should learn this before they get to me.

 Teach your children well, people.

 Haven’t had enough?
 Go to Robert Brancatelli.
 Image Jacobus le Palmer (Jacob the Palmer; James the Palmer; Jacques le Palmer) William of Nottingham (MS Laud Misc.
 165 fol.
 211.)
-[Public domain or Public domain], via Wikimedia Commons.
+[Public domain], via Wikimedia Commons.